matomo-org/matomo/misc/internal-docs/content-tracking.md

     * We'd probably have to offer a mode to rescan all banners again at a certain time and only track those content pieces now that were not visibile before but are now
     * We'd probably have to offer a method to pass a DOM node and track it independent of visibility (useful for instance in case of carousel when the website owner already knows a specific content piece is visible now but does not want to use expensive events for this)
     * We'd maybe have to offer a mode where we are trying to detect automatically when an impression becomes visible and send it
-10. FYI: "you may add a CSS class or attribute to the link element to track" => It could be also a span, a div or something else!
+10. FYI: "you may add a CSS class or attribute to the link element to track" => It could be also a span, a div or something else
 11. FYI: There is way to much magic how content-name is found and it is neither predicatble nor understandable by users, I will simplify this and rather require users to set specific attributes!
+See further down (Piwik.js)
-12. FYI: We need to define how a content piece is defined in markup since it can be anything (was something like piwik-banner before)
+12. FYI: We need to define how a content piece is defined in markup since it can be anything (was something like piwik-banner before) see further down (Piwik.js)

 ## Tagging of the content piece declarative
 In HTML...